muturi-cyber/-CULINARY-CONNECT/README.md

 ## PROJECT OVERVIEW

-Food is an essential part of culture, and African cuisine is rich in diversity, flavors, and traditions.
+Food is essential to culture, and African cuisine is rich in diversity, flavors, and traditions.
 However, discovering authentic African recipes tailored to personal preferences can be challenging, especially for users unfamiliar with regional variations.
 This project aims to bridge that gap by developing an AI-powered Recipe Recommendation System and Sentiment Analysis Model.